SignPath/Website-old/src/code-signing/2_theory.md

 There are several file formats for storing certificates:

-* **DER encoded:** binary or Base64 encoded certificates
+* **DER encoded:** binary encoded ASN.1 certificates and keys
+  * .der
+  * .cer, .crt (rarely used)
+* **PEM:** Base64 encoded DER files and/or private keys
-  * .pem (Base64 only)
+  * .pem
-  * .cer, .crt, .der
+  * .cer, .crt
-* **PKCS#12:** contain certificates and optionally password-protected private keys too
+* **PKCS#12:** contain certificates and optionally private keys
   * .p12
-  * .pfx (named after the legacy PFX format, but usually contain PKCS#12 data)
+  * .pfx (named after the legacy PFX format, but usually in PKCS#12 format)
 * **PKCS#7:** signature files without signed data
   * .p7b, .p7c

+Certificate files can contain a single certificate or an entire certificate chain up to the root certificate.
+Some formats can also contain private keys protected with a password or pass-phrase.

-The prevalence of PFX files with private keys leads some people to think certificates contain private keys.
+The prevalence of files containing both certificates *and* private keys leads some people to think certificates contain private keys.
 This is not the case.

 It is recommended to store private keys only on secure hardware, such as HSMs.